bodowd/bodowd.github.io/_posts/2024-07-23-faster-exact-molecule-match-umbra.md

 One strategy the Umbra-style string uses is to put a short prefix of the string in the encoding, and then store a pointer to the rest of the string (in the long string case).

-By making the prefix easily accessed, the database system can rapidly rule out records that have no chance of being equal.
-If one string starts with "Hi" and the other string starts with "Dude!", it doesn't matter what the rest of the string is, these two strings are not equal.
+The prefix allows the database system to rapidly rule out records that have no chance of being equal without following the pointer to the entire string.
+If one string starts with "Hi" and the other string starts with "Bye", it doesn't matter what the rest of the string is, these two strings are not equal.

 I wanted to apply this prefix idea to the exact molecule search.